 Stop spinning your wheels with nonessential activities that waste time and money.
 To survive in today's tough economy and ultra-competitive medical device market, you need a quality system that works from the get-go — from the start of product design continuing through component selection, manufacturing, use and disposal.

-Register now for Design Control for Medical Devices: Meeting FDA’s 21 CFR 820.30 Rules for Quality Design and Manufacturing — presented by EduQuest in cooperation with FDAnews — and learn how to develop a by-the-book quality management program.
+Register now for Medical Device Quality & Compliance Institute 2018: Quality Systems and Design Control Training — two courses presented by EduQuest in cooperation with FDAnews that are offered separately or as an integrated four-day learning package — and learn how to develop a by-the-book quality management program.
 Leave the guessing to your competitors.

 Discover how to overcome one of the biggest obstacles device manufacturers face — how the FDA expects you to develop and implement design controls, then transfer product design to manufacturing operations.